The Professional Development Program 2016-2017

 - Teachers must complete the equivalent of two days of professional development.

 - The Effective Instruction Consortium offered free through Lord Fairfax Community College will start in June and run through July.
-Featured presenters are Alan November – a national expert on instruction and innovation; Kent Julian on classroom management; Larry Bell on closing achievement gaps; Laura Robb on powerful reading strategies, and so much more!
+Featured presenters are Leonard Sax – a national expert on gender in learning; Dr. Shannon King on Performance Based Assessments; Laura Robb with Writing Lessons; Mark Ingerson presents on Classroom Management, and so much more!

-- Several university courses are available on-site this year, and teachers and administrators are eligible to receive full tuition (paid up-front) if they enroll in these courses.
+- University courses are available on-site this year, and teachers and administrators are eligible to receive full tuition (paid up-front) if they enroll in these courses.
 Information about the options will be e-mailed to teachers.

 - At teachers’ request, we have increased online professional development options.